NOAA Coastal Management Fellowship

 Placement of Fellows

-Of the 18 finalists selected in 2024, up to seven will be placed with a state coastal program and up to three will be placed with a Digital Coast partner.
-If a host does not find a suitable candidate during the matching process, it will be given the option to defer fellow placement for one year.
-Hosts will only be allowed one deferment before they have to reapply.
+Of the finalists selected in 2025, up to six will be placed with a state coastal program.
+If a host does not find a suitable candidate during the matching process, the host is given the option to defer fellow placement for one year.
+Hosts are only allowed one deferment before they have to reapply.

 Additional information: